 - Don't overbeat the whipping cream.
 If solid clumps of butter are beginning to form, you've gone too far.

 - Use clear vanilla extract for the whitest whipped cream.

 - Maple Whipped Cream: Omit the sugar and vanilla and beat 3 tablespoons of the darkest maple syrup into the cream when it begins to form soft peaks.

 - Chocolate Whipped Cream: Put 3 ounces of chopped semisweet chocolate in a medium bowl.
 In a small saucepan over medium heat, combine the cream with 2 tablespoons of powdered sugar.
 Bring the cream to a boil and then pour it over the chocolate; stir until smooth.
 Refrigerate the chocolate and cream mixture until thoroughly chilled.
-Transfer the chilled mixture to a larger bowl and beat it to soft or stiff peaks.
+Transfer the chilled mixture to a larger bowl and beat it until soft or stiff peaks have formed.

 - Spiced Whipped Cream: Add 1/2 teaspoon of ground cinnamon along with the powdered sugar and flavoring.